roadwarriorkata/architecture/03 SolutionDetails/ADR0001WarriorBasicArchitecture.md

 ![Context View of RoadWarrior](ContextView.png)

-User Access to the RoadWarrior will be via Web Browser, iOS or Anroid app.
+User Access to the Road Warrior will be via Web Browser, iOS or Anroid app.

 [Describe the context and problem statement, e.g., in free form using two to three sentences.
 You may want to articulate the problem in form of a question.
 Provide background on user journey or challenge that needs to be implemented?]